Best Free WHAT IS MY IP Tool

 • Use a VPN to mask your real IP

-• Avoid clicking unknown links or logging into public Wi-Fi
+• Avoid clicking on unknown links or logging into public Wi-Fi

 • Use firewalls and update router settings